SKA-ScienceDataProcessor/delivery-prototypes/README.md

 ```

+##TODO

+* Implement interaction with stager.
+(This requires a small rewrite of the stager)

+* Implement interaction with FTS.

+* Document configuration file settings.
+Support configuration files stored
+  outside the source code.

+* Rewrite start to launch using twistd rather than the current config script.

+* Support timeouts in case of stager failure

 ## Known issues

 * the application doesn't automatically reconnect to rabbit mq in the event that the
   connection to the server is broken.

+* the system doesn't validate destination paths to ensure that they appear valid

 * X.509 client identification still isn't working so for now submitter information is
   not collected nor are authentication / authorization checks being done.
 Currently